-- · changes or perceived changes in federal government support of our business; - our status as a government-sponsored enterprise; - future changes or disruptions in the financial markets; - a change or perceived change in the creditworthiness of the U.S. government, due to our reliance on the U.S. government's support; or - a downgrade in our credit ratings.
+- changes or perceived changes in federal government support of our business or our debt securities; - changes in our status as a government-sponsored enterprise; - future changes or disruptions in the financial markets; - a change or perceived change in the creditworthiness of the U.S. government, due to our reliance on the U.S. government's support; or - · a downgrade in our credit ratings.